Orckestra/orc-shared/docs/components.md

 ## Form

+- `cols`: An array of numbers, each indicating the relative width of a column of the form.
 - `formName`: An optional string identifying this form uniquely.
 Useful when using the same field data for multiple pages.
 - `getUpdater`: Should be a function that takes a field name as parameter, and returns a function that updates the named value with the new value given as its parameter.
 - `fields`: An array of field definition objects (see below).
 - `values`: A data object containing the values to be shown in the form, typically passed in from application state.
 - `wide`: A flag that determines if the form should be rendered as fixed-width vertically wrapping columns or a single full width column.
+This will override anything given in `cols`.

 A rather intricate component that creates forms.
 To do this, it receives a field definition, which it then uses to render in a form that fits the information it is given as values.
 For more details on field definitions and how they relate to values, please refer to the [detailed documentation.](forms.md)